Chapter 1. SSO with SAMLv2 Deeper Dive

 subjectthat can be used in authentication and authorization decisions by

 subjects get issued assertions,

 identity providers issue those assertions, and

 service providers use those assertions to authenticate and authorize

 A security assertion is a set of statements issued by an identity provider about a subject.
 Service providers use these assertions to make access-control decisions about a subject.
 Statements can take the following forms:

-Authenticationassertions assert that a subject successfully authenticated using a specified method at a specific point in time.
-An authentication context containing other information about the authenticated subject can also be specified in an authentication statement.
+Authenticationassertions assert that a subject successfully authenticated using specified method at a specific point in time.
+An authentication context containing other information about the authenticated subject may also be specified in an authentication statement.

 Attributeassertions assert that a subject has certain attributes.